Pumpkin spice latte meets hot chocolate in this warming and healthy recipe

 Feel free to use the sweetener of choice.

-You can also blend pitted dates (roughly 3-4 per cup) into your pumpkin mixture.
+Alternatively, you can also blend pitted dates into your pumpkin mixture (roughly 3-4 per cup, depending on the size of your dates).

 Pumpkin pie spice

-But to get the perfect ratio everytime, try this super easy recipe for pumpkin spice.
+However, to get the perfect ratio every time, I recommend making this easy recipe for pumpkin spice.

 Pure cocoa powder

 Pure cocoa powder is the secret to give this latte a deep chocolate taste while still remaining light on the waistline.

 Cocoa powder is also known as Dutch cocoa and it’s the unsweetened cocoa commonly used for baking.

 And the cool thing is, cocoa doesn’t only make for an intense chocolate aroma and taste: it’s even considered a super food!